infynno-solutions/rn-starter/README.md

 Folder structure of this boilerplate with information

 - android
-   1. Contains all folders and files of native android platform
+   - Contains all folders and files of native android platform
 - ios
-   1.Contains all folders and files of native ios platform
+   - Contains all folders and files of native ios platform
 - src
    - api (contains index.ts file which handles api requests with axiosInterceptor)
    - assets (all images and fonts should be declared in this folder)